BizTalk Schema Problems: The type or namespace name ‘SerializableAttributeAttribute’ does not exist in the namespace

 namespace name 'SerializableAttributeAttribute': RosettaNet PIP3B2 Sctructure

-And as you see, there is a folder “System” that inside have several schemas and normally the schema namespace is composed by the project name or (assembly name) and the path to the schema, for example in this case:
+And as you see, there is a folder System that inside has several schemas, and normally the schema namespace is composed of the project name or (assembly name) and the path to the schema, for example, in this case:

 Solution

-The difficult part of this error was finding the cause of the problem.
-Once you know what is causing the problem the solution is quite simple.
+The difficult part of this error was finding its cause.
+Once you know what is causing the problem, the solution is quite simple.
 You just need to:

-• Change the “Namespace” property on all the schemas the word “System” to another name, for example, “_System” (to maintain the consistency but it can be another word/value)
+• Change the Namespace property on all the schemas from the word System to another name, for example, _System (to maintain the consistency, but it can be another word/value).

 namespace name 'SerializableAttributeAttribute': Change schema namespace